 Tip 2: Sweat the small stuff (because first impressions really count)

 Einstein said “Whoever is careless with the truth in small matters cannot be trusted with important matters”.
 While he might not have been talking about signing up to Netflix, he was still onto something.

-Sweat the details -- if you don't pay attention to the small things, how well will you do with the big issues that your customers really care about?
+Sweat the details — if you don’t pay attention to the small things, how well will you do with the big issues that your customers really care about?
 This might mean catching the obvious stuff (like typos in headlines), or it could be concerning yourself with the more subconscious level of user interaction.
-My colleague Lisa recently wrote a great blog on user decision making where she talks about 'gut processing' and 'head processing', and trust absolutely starts in the gut.
+My colleague Lisa recently wrote a blog post on user decision making where she talks about ‘gut processing’ and ‘head processing’, and trust absolutely starts in the gut.

 A professional, good looking and appropriate design is critical.
 Test your creative with your audience.
-Make sure your content, including all microcopy like headings and button labels, is well written and on-brand, and free of spelling mistakes and grammatical errors.
-Use high quality imagery (and, if you can help it, don't use stock).
-And, finally, if you don't have content and style guidelines, create them -- and keep to them.
+Make sure your content, including all microcopy like headings and button labels, is well written and on-brand, and free of mistakes and grammatical errors.
+Use high quality imagery (and, if you can help it, don’t use stock).
+And, finally, if you don’t have content and style guidelines, create them — and keep to them.